 - Temporary partial disability benefits arise when workers sustain a mild injury that reduces productivity but is not life-threatening.

 - Medical professionals must declare injured workers as permanently having a disability and unable to work.
 In that case, they will be eligible to receive workers’ compensation for permanent total disability benefits.
-In addition, a worker must be suffering from a very severe work injury to qualify.
+In addition, a worker must suffer a severe work injury to qualify.

-Permanent partial disability benefits are due when the injury sustained causes a mild disability.
-The mild disability will usually limit workers’ productivity for life but is not severe enough to stop them from working.
+Permanent partial disability benefits are due when a sustained injury causes a mild disability.
+A mild disability usually limits workers’ productivity for life but is not severe enough to stop them from working.

 Rehabilitation and Death Benefits

-Some injuries might be so severe that the worker will be unable to return to work.
+Some injuries might be so severe that workers cannot return to work.
 Rehabilitation benefits assist an injured worker with all forms of rehabilitation, including vocational.

 In cases with a limited disability, the rehabilitation benefits can help the injured party return to work, usually in an occupation with different requirements based on their limitations.